StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="32" />

 ## 3.2 Spatial units in Zurich: filter on time
-To assess spatial units in Zurich a **point in time is filtered** (e.g. December 31, 2017).
+To find out what spatial units are defined for Zurich, one has to **filter a particular point in time** (e.g. December 31, 2017).
 This provides an overview over **spatial units** available for December 31, 2017.
 ```SPARQL
 PREFIX qb: <http://purl.org/linked-data/cube#>
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>